zbraiterman/soroban-quest/content/0-tutorial/0-tutorial.md

 **Find build log:**

 - Open your VS Code Command Palette with `CMD+SHIFT+P`
-- Search for the option "Devcontainers:  Show Container Log"
+- Search for the option "Codespaces:  View Creation Log"
 	- Alternatively, the VSCode Command is called `@command:remote-containers.revealLogTerminal`
 	- You can also use the env var `$BUILD_LOG_FILE` to find the devcontainer build log at(Substitute your workspace):